onja-org/music-of-madagascar/index.md

 # Malagasy artists:
-Welcome to this list of malagasy artists.
-If you want to know the famous artists in madagascar, just click those link below.
+Welcome to this list of Malagasy artists.
+If you want to know the famous artists in Madagascar, just click those link below.

 - [A](a/index.md)
 - [B](b/index.md)